-To empower youth changemakers and the educators who care for them.
+To optimize the development and well-being of youth and the educators who care for them.

 Mind Matters Podcast